code-kungfu/bookstack-cktheme/README.md

 - **view-recent-activity** - This will control whether or not the Recent Activity should be visible in the various areas where it is present.
 - **view-extended-activity** - This will control the access to the Revisions sub-page of a given element and also hide who the author has created or updated an element.

-These roles will be available as system permissions you can toggle in the role editor, when editing a role:
+These permissions will be available as system permissions you can toggle in the role editor, when editing a role:
 - Show recent activity
 - Show extended activity